project-pretzel/project-pretzel/_PRESS-RELEASE.md

 ## Be in the loop. ##
   > Pretzel is a place where you can interact with top trends and discuss them in realtime.

-## Summary ##
-  > Pretzel is for people who want to stay up-to-date and engaged with trending topics.
-With Pretzel you can see the top       trending stories and chat in realtime with other users who are also reading about the same trend.

 ## Problem ##
   > It's hard to be in the loop.
 Watching the news and reading articles only gives you one side of the story.